Want the perfect workout program?Take Quiz

 To start, we will provide you with the two best whey protein powder options for those with lactose intolerance.
 To be clear, they are not technically completely free of lactose but they contain little to no lactose, which means they should cause you no issue unless you are very sensitive to lactose.
-As described above, these would be:
+Whey protein with very minimal lactose would be:

 But it should be noted that not all brands of isolate or hydrolyzed whey are created equally due to other ingredients.
 The point is, we chose the two on this list for a reason.

 If you are still iffy with taking whey protein or just looking for a 100% lactose-free protein, there are many other options.
 Remember that lactose is only found in dairy, so this just means that you need to consume a non-milk-based protein powder.
 In other words, you need to use anything else other than whey protein or casein.

 The categories below of our favorite 100% lactose-free protein powders are as follows:

 The following are in no particular order, they are just 13 great options categorized by different types of protein powders.

 Transparent Labs Whey Protein Isolate is our top pick.
 This protein powder is sourced from 100% grass-fed American cows which results in a massive 28 grams of protein per 32 gram scoop.
 This means you get one of the industry's highest protein by weight ratio at 88%!